gamedev44/Dreams-Exportation/readme.md

 ##Dreams Api Continuation Project

-#This is a fan-made Continuation project of the original Dreams api project by james Without him none of us including me would be here domg this.
+#This is a fan-made Continuation project of the original Dreams api project by james Without him none of us including me would be here doing this.

 ## Changes made by Mr.Asterisk